Open Up a World

 impairment; 6=maximum impairment).
 Lower scores indicate better

-ED, emergency department; EOS, eosinophils; FeNO, fractional exhaled nitric oxide; FEV1, forced expiratory volume in 1 second; GINA, Global Initiative for Asthma; LSM, least squares mean; OR, odds ratio; Q2W, once every 2 weeks; SCS, systemic corticosteroid; SOC, standard of care.
+ED, emergency department; EOS, eosinophils; FeNO, fractional exhaled nitric oxide; FEV1, forced expiratory volume in 1 second; LSM, least squares mean; OLE, open-label extension; OR, odds ratio; PAQLQ(S)-IA, Pediatric Asthma Quality of Life Questionnaire With Standardized Activities-Interviewer Administered; PSBL, parent study baseline; Q2W, once every 2 weeks; SCS, systemic corticosteroid; SOC, standard of care.